javo2002/Customer-Database-SIEM-Analysis/README.md

 - **`dashboards/`**: Example configurations for Splunk dashboards.

 ## Project Objectives
-1. Design and implement a four-tier SQLite database for customer data.
+1. **Database Design and Implementation:** Create a four-tier SQLite database to manage customer data and assign discounts based on tiers.
-2. Simulate real-time data insertion and logging.
+2. **Simulate Data Insertion and Logging:** Automate customer data insertion and log all actions to the database for security analysis.
-3. Forward logs to Splunk for analysis and visualization.
+3. **Splunk Integration:** Forward database logs to Splunk for real-time monitoring, reporting, and visualization.
-4. Utilize Splunk's features for reporting and alerting.
+4. **Security Analysis:** Identify potential vulnerabilities such as SQL injections, insecure data handling, and unauthorized access.
+5. **Performance Monitoring:** Identify operational issues, such as query inefficiencies and potential risks of data corruption.

 ## How to Use
 1. **Clone the Repository:**